lumen-lab-polyu/lumen-lab-polyu.github.io/joinus.md

 <!--This information is last updated **March 2025**.-->

 If you have additional questions after reading the below and want to get involved, feel free to email me.
-My contact information is [available on my website](https://danielseita.github.io/).
+My contact information is [available on my website](https://jingcaiguo.github.io/).
-I encourage you to read [Yonatan Bisk's FAQ][2] about emailing professors.
-I will try to respond to emails that are tailored to me.
-For example, they might explain why my lab is a good fit.
+I will try to respond to emails that are tailored to our lab.
+For example, they might explain why our lab is a good fit between us.
-Please do *not* send the same generic mass email to a long list of professors.

 ## PhD Students

-**I am not hiring new PhD students.**

-For PhD applicants: please apply to USC for a PhD program and indicate my name in your application.
-My home department is [computer science](https://www.cs.usc.edu/), though I am open to co-advising students from other departments (and co-advising within computer science).
-You do not need to email me, because I need to see your full application to make a decision (these include confidential letters of recommendation).
-If you email me, I will try to respond if the email is well-tailored.
-I will check all applications which list my name as a potential PhD advisor.
-Please also check out my [advising statement](#advising-statement).
+PolyU is committed to fostering academic excellence.
+A range of scholarships is designed to support the research studies, empowering students to excel in their PhD journey at our university.

+- **RGC Hong Kong PhD Fellowship Scheme (HKPFS)**: HKPFS aims to support the best and brightest students in the world with a prestigious fellowship to pursue their PhD studies.
+The HKPFS package includes 1) Annual Stipend: HK$337,200, 2) Annual Conference Grant: HK$14,000, and 3) Cash Award: HK$40,000 for the first year, and HK$20,000 per year from the second year to the end of the normal study period.
+- **PolyU Presidential PhD Fellowship Scheme (PPPFS)**: PPPFS is a prestigious scheme designed for top candidates from around the world with exceptional academic/research achievements to pursue their PhD studies.
+The PPPFS package includes 1) Annual Stipend: HK$333,480, 2) Conference Grant: HK$25,000, and 3) Cash Award: HK$40,000 for the first year, and HK$20,000 per year from the second year to the end of the normal study period.

 I am especially interested in working with students with the following experience, skills, or criteria: